 Stage II or III multiple myeloma is characterized by an intermediate or high amount of cancer in the body.
-Patients with these stages of multiple myeloma typically have bone complications as a result of their disease and usually experience symptoms that require treatment.
+Patients with either of these stages of multiple myeloma often have bone complications as a result of their disease and usually experience symptoms that require treatment.

-With current therapy, curing patients with multiple myeloma is uncommon; recent advances in treatment, however, have prolonged survival by several years.
+With current therapy, curing patients with multiple myeloma is uncommon; recent advances in treatment incorporating new drugs, stem cell transplantation, and maintenance therapy however, have prolonged survival by several years.
 The only potentially curative treatment for multiple myeloma remains high-dose therapy followed by a stem cell transplant using donor cells (allogeneic stem cell transplant).
 This treatment, however, is associated with significant side effects and is only appropriate for younger patients or those who have failed other therapies.

-There are a large number of effective chemotherapy drugs now available for initial, standard-dose treatment of patients with multiple myeloma.
+There are a large number of effective chemotherapy drugs now available for initial, standard-dose induction treatment of patients with multiple myeloma.
 The main goal of initial therapy of multiple myeloma is to produce a complete or near complete disappearance of myeloma cells in the body.
-Approximately 30-50% of patients can expect to achieve this goal.
+Approximately 30-50% of patients can expect to achieve this goal with current therapies.1

 You are not alone—The CancerConnect Multiple Myeloma Community is the leading Social Media Application for Multiple Myeloma patients and caregivers seeking information, inspiration, and support in the wake of a cancer diagnosis.
 With over 50,000 members the network offers patients and caregivers a thriving community to support the many ongoing needs from diagnosis to survivorship.
 Login or register here.